 Q I noticed the Apple Mac has the option to copy in a shared secret avoiding the need for the initial authentication screen.
-Is this also possible on Linux (or even Windows)?
+Is this also possible on Linux or Windows?

 Yes.
 To achieve this the workstation must be administered by your organization.
-The admin must be able to setup login scripts that run as a privileged user, and also copy files to a location that only the privileged user can access.
+The admin must be able to setup login scripts that run as a privileged user, and also copy files to a location that only a privileged user can access.

-1. Copy the shared-secret file from the PaperCut server (location below) to the workstation in a location that is only accessible by the privileged user.
+1. Copy the shared-secret file from the PaperCut server (location below) to the workstation in a location that is only accessible by a privileged user.
 IMPORTANT: For security reasons you must make this file readable by this user only.

-2. When the user logs in, run the following command MUST as the privileged user in order to read the secret file
+2. When the user logs in, run the following command.
+Note that the command MUST be run as a privileged user in order to read the secret file.
+For example on Linux